twangboy/salt-vmtools/README.md

 # salt-vm-tools

 The VMTools salt integration script installs, removes, or checks the status of a Salt minion (`salt-minion`) in a VMware controlled Virtual Machine environment.

 This script operates as a BASH script in Linux environments and a PowerShell script in Windows environments.

-The Salt minion is a [Tiamat](https://gitlab.com/saltstack/pop/tiamat) based Python 3 Salt minion leveraging [PyInstaller's](https://www.pyinstaller.org/) onedir option internally.
+The Salt minion is a Onedir architecture based Python 3 Salt minion leveraging relenv (https://github.com/saltstack/relenv) onedir option internally.
 The Salt minion is fully self-contained and requires no additional dependencies.

 The script can install, remove, and check the status of an installed Salt minion either using a direct command line option or via VMware's use of Guest Variables,